d0wnvk/vega-test-task/README.md

 In test folder I just wrote test scenarios.
 They could be run inside Intellij Idea IDE directly.

-## Application design in several words.
+## Application design in several words
 When a composite order having three Fin Insrt is placed it is considered to be completed only for the case if underlying stocks orders are matched.
 I did a little assumption that the match is not enough, and it is good to have an additional checks for account's balance and Fin Instr quantity.